A

 Characteristic Impedance In a transmission cable of infinite length, the ratio of the applied voltage to the resultant current at the point the voltage is applied.
 Or, the impedance that makes a transmission cable seem infinitely long, when connected across the cable's output terminals.
 For a waveguide, it is the ratio of RMS voltage to total RMS longitudinal current at certain points on a diameter, when the waveguide is match-terminated.

-Charging Current (Ic) The current needed to bring the cable up to voltage, determined by capacitance of the cable, after withdrawl of voltage the charging current returns to the circuit.
+Charging Current (Ic) The current needed to bring the cable up to voltage, determined by capacitance of the cable, after withdrawal of voltage the charging current returns to the circuit.
 The charging current will be 90° out of phase with the voltage.

 Circuit A system of conducting mediums designed to pass an electric current.
 When the continuity of the circuit is broken, it is called an open circuit; when continuity is maintained, it is called a closed circuit.